 If a prophet or a dreamer of dreams arises among you and gives you a sign or a wonder, and the sign or wonder that he tells you comes to pass, and if he says, ‘Let us go after other gods,’ which you have not known, ‘and let us serve them,’ you shall not listen to the words of that prophet or that dreamer of dreams.
 For the LORD your God is testing you, to know whether you love the LORD your God with all your heart and with all your soul.
 You shall walk after the LORD your God and fear him and keep his commandments and obey his voice, and you shall serve him and hold fast to him. – Deuteronomy 13:1-4 ESV

 Pagan polytheism was to be rejected outright because it was in direct opposition to creational monotheism.
 As such the Torah anticipates that some mystical experiences are not credible even though they are authentic.
-Serving another god does not only mean an explicit appeal to do so.
-If in the mystical experience the vision of reality it has does not place YHWH their God as the ultimate being that too is deception, no matter how awesome the experience was.
-We live subject to how we conceive ultimate reality so that reality is the ‘god we serve.’
+In other words they are real occurrences but they do not offer truth.
+If in the mystical experience, the vision of reality it has does not place YHWH their God as the ultimate being that too is deception, no matter how awesome the experience was.
+We live subject to how we conceive ultimate reality.
+That reality is then the ‘god we serve.’
+So serving “another god” does not only mean explicitly acknowledging a deity.
+Following an implicit worldview narrative that does not put YHWH above is also not serving him.
 Mystical experiences need to be evaluated according to the implicit or explicit worldview narratives they tell.
 This means we need to be acutely aware of our own beliefs so we can examine how the mystical experiences compares with what we already know.
 In other words there is a critical assessment of the relationship between the knower and the known, the basic application of a critical realist philosophy.

 Since we move from the familiar to the unfamiliar, the known to the unknown, in understanding the world, it means we should prefer conservative interpretations of the mystical over more fantastic ones.
 Especially in Pentecostal/Charismatic circles where mystical experiences are fairly common, they are not very circumspect in their interpretations.
 Mystical experiences like revelatory visions for example, often have more than one dimension of meaning.
 For instance Micaiah’s prophecy was not only a prediction but a polemic against idolatry.
 Mystical experiences can perform many functions.
 With that in mind, it is unwise to read too much meaning into them.
 It is better to go only as far as the mystical “data” suggests.
 Unwarranted speculations can and does lead people astray.
 Sometimes there are many possible meanings so you need to sift through them to see which ones are valid.
 Sometimes only time will tell if an interpretation is credible or not which is precisely the case for predictive (Deuteronomy 18:21-22.)